jessingrass/microbit_stub/README.md

 In addition to the implementation of the `microbit` classes and global functions such as `sleep`, `microbit_stub` extends the API with a `State` class and a single `state` instance.
 This represents the state of buttons, pins, and accelerometer x, y and z values.
 For example, reading from a pin involves reading from a corresponding value of the `state` object.
 Writing to a pin, changes a corresponding value of the `state` object.
 See the next section for information on how to use the `state` instance to simulate state changes.

 Accelerometer gestures are randomly generated, as are compass headings and field strengths.
-They are stored as part of the with the `state` object.
+They are not stored with the `state` object.
 Current image state is maintained by the `image` instance and is not stored with the `state` object.

 ## Emulating and changing microbit state (input/output)

 The "state" of a physical microbit is determined by button presses, inputs and output to pins etc. The `microbit_stub` does not have these physical inputs and outputs.
 Instead, internally, the state of the emulated microbit is represented by a dictionary.
 In the normal case this state representation is loaded from and saved to one or more json files.
 This internal representation is managed by and manipulated through a `state` object.

-It should be stressed that microbit micropython programs can be tested with the `microbit_stub` module without any direct interaction with `state` object.
+microbit micropython programs can be tested with the `microbit_stub` module without any direct interaction with `state` object.
 The exposure of the `state` object, and underlying state files, simply opens up the possibility of more extensive testing and simulation of input/output events.

 The initial state is: